eero-lehtinen/oklch-color-picker.nvim/README.md

 When you open a new buffer, visible lines are processed.
 With a AMD Ryzen 9 9950X, this takes around 0.2 ms on a 65 rows by 120 cols window, full of text and 10 hex colors.
 In [the stress test file](./stress_test.txt), where the window is filled with 975 hex colors, the initial update takes 2.5 ms, more than half of which is unavoidable Nvim extmark (highlight) creation and assignment overhead.

-When scrolling, visible lines are processed but incrementally.
+When scrolling, visible lines are processed incrementally.
 If you scroll 10 lines down, only those lines are processed.
 This means that scrolling between 1 and 65 lines can take 0.1 – 0.7 ms in the stress test file.
 Rehighlighting all visible lines takes 0.7 ms instead of the initial 2.5 ms because highlight groups are cached.
 Basically it's faster to see a color for the second time.

 When editing, only the changed lines are updated.
 In the common case, when changing text on a line with no colors, the update takes < 0.01 ms (line being 120 chars wide).
 Doing the same in the stress test file takes < 0.1 ms. Of course with async, it takes zero time immediately after inserting text.